seanoliver/theragpt-app/architecture-design.md

 ### Mobile Application

-The Expo mobile application provides the native mobile experience for TheraGPT, with the following responsibilities:
+The Expo mobile application provides the native mobile experience for Northstar, with the following responsibilities:

 - Implement native mobile UI for all application features
 - Handle mobile-specific navigation